Uh oh. People are talking about the agile content review process again.

-We’ve seen plenty of instances where a content review process has been disregarded even though there is one in place.
+We’ve seen plenty of instances where teams disregard a content review process even though there is one in place.

-But for contents of sizable length, the agile content development and approval process must be adhered to.
+But for contents of sizable length, you need to adhere to the agile content development and approval process.
 This also helps in finding and ironing out any errors/ corrections needed in the process.

 Pro Tip: If you think that the review process is too cumbersome to be followed, maybe it needs an edit.
 And you won’t know where to start if you do not start the process itself.